stl-tech/stltech.org/content/slack.md

 Most of the interaction in STL Tech happens on Slack.
 We invite you to join us!

-You can ask any current STL Tech member for an invitation, or use [Community Inviter](https://communityinviter.com/apps/stl-tech/default).
+You can ask any current STL Tech member for an invitation, or use <a href="https://communityinviter.com/apps/stl-tech/default" target="_blank">Community Inviter</a>.

 See you soon!